opencog/generate/README.md

 network solvers (belief networks, decision networks) are insufficient to tackle the problem at hand.
-Although the jigsaw connectors can have a polarity (and thus connections can be directed), there is no presumed constraint that the resulting graph is acyclic.
+Although the jigsaw connectors can have a polarity (and thus connections can be directed), there is no presumed constraint that the resulting graph is acyclic or directed (or planar, or has any other long-range properties that aren't encoded in the connector scheme.)

 # Strategic Development Plan
 The above provides an very abstract description of the project, and emphasizes just how daunting it is.
 The abstract goals are not achievable in a handful of programmer-years; it is potentially some dozens if not hundreds of scientist-years of research effort.
-Thus, a narrower, righter focus is needed.
+Thus, a narrower, tighter focus is needed.

 ## Characterizing learning systems
 This project is motivated by a need to characterize and evaluate